kubauth/kubauth-doc/docs/20-installation.md

 kubauth-5d4fdc6bc8-7rlb6   3/3     Running   0          55s
 ```

-And check the Kubauth issuer URL is reachable:
+Confirm that the Kubauth issuer URL is accessible:

 ```
 curl https://kubauth.ingress.kubo6.mbp/.well-known/openid-configuration
 ```

-## `kc` CLI tool installation
+## `kc` CLI Tool Installation

-Download the `kc` CLI from the [GitHub releases page](https://github.com/kubauth/kc/releases/tag/0.1.2){:target="_blank"}
-and rename it to `kc`.
-Then make it executable and move it to your path:
+Download the `kc` CLI from the [GitHub releases page](https://github.com/kubauth/kc/releases/tag/0.1.2){:target="_blank"}, rename it to `kc`, make it executable, and move it to your system path:

 ```{ .bash .copy }
 mv kc_*_* kc